jimfoltz/a2s/README.md

 # a2s

 The __a2s__ command utilizes `assimp` to convert 3d mesh files to SketchUp files.

+See [here](https://assimp-docs.readthedocs.io/en/latest/about/introduction.html) for a list of formats supported by assimp.

+This is a basic converter which relies completely on the capabilities of `assimp` for the conversion.
+If `assimp` can not handle the conversion, no further attempt is made.
+Many formats result in poor or unexpected models.
 Textures are not imported for any format.
-See [here](https://github.com/assimp/assimp) for a list of formats supported by assimp.
+Scale is fixed and set to a larger value to over-come SketchUp's "small geometry" limitation.

+`.stl` and `.ply` files seem to work well, which was the original goal of the code.

 ## Usage